tomashdz/control_barrier_function_kit/README.md

 PM_stochastic_Uni_PF solves a reach avoid problem by bounding the risk to a desired value in a high way scenario for a unicycle model of a vehicle in presence of other agents with stochastic velocities.
 Reachability is enforces with the help of potential fields.

+traffic: Scenario with more car handled by potential fields

+traffic_lyap: Scenario with more car handled by Lyapunov function